OchoaLab/genomic-modules/day2/Exercise/run_GWAS_step_by_step.md

-# Data visualization in R (Optional - Answers at the end)
+# Data visualization in R/Rstudio

 ## Set working directory
 This will help your R to locate the files directly: